 What exactly is Multi-touch Attribution?

 Multi-touch Attribution is the practice of assessing the value of each consumer touchpoint that contributes to a conversion.
-The aim is to determine which marketing campaigns or strategies are responsible for the conversion, with the eventual aim of better allocating potential spending to attract new customers.
+The aim is to determine which marketing campaigns or strategies are responsible for the conversion, with the eventual objective of better allocating potential spending to attract new customers.

 Not only will you be able to see the different channels and engagement points that are achieving specific outcomes in a more tangible way, but you will also be able to look at different conversion points.
-This is something that will change the way you look at your marketing endeavours.
+This is strategy that will change the way you look at your marketing endeavours.

 Table of Contents